dk4software/bc-stencil-theme/README.md

 - Going forward, use `bin/start` to start the environment
 - To stop the environment, use `bin/stop`.
 - To find the status of the containers, use `bin/status`.
+- To execute a stencil command e.g. push, bundle etc, use `bin/cli <command>`. e.g. to bundle the theme, run: `bin/cli bundle`.